CPR is engaged in a variety of research, evaluation, and technical assistance projects.

 Economic Security & Healthcare

-Colorado’s Pathways to Success project is being rigorously evaluated by CPR.
+CPR is conducting a Formative Evaluation of Colorado’s Pathways to Success Phase II project.
 Pathways to Success seeks to address the issue of homelessness and human trafficking among youth aging out of foster care system in three Colorado sites.
 This project is testing an enhanced model approach to providing services to youth ages 16-21 currently in foster care or who are homeless.
 The model program fits into Colorado’s State 9-25 statewide youth plan and hopes to become a model for other state child welfare agencies and runaway and homeless youth service providers.
-CPR’s evaluation plan calls for random assignment, rapid cycle testing, and ongoing continuous quality improvement.
+CPR’s Phase II evaluation plan calls for usability testing of the intervention components, and ongoing continuous quality improvement.
 A cost analysis will be conducted as well, which will be part of the final report.